Skip to main content

 • Submit your FAFSA.
 Online application is available at www.fafsa.gov.
 Students must have a current and complete FAFSA on file with the RCBC Financial Aid Office.
 Allow several weeks for the completion of the FAFSA.
 Students who wish to continue as FWS employees must reapply annually.

-• Meet with Career Services Department located on both Pemberton and Mt.
+• Meet with the Career Services Department located on both the Pemberton and Mt.
 Laurel campuses.

 • Log on to our Career Service Website for requirements and information.

-Students must work to earn a work study award.
-A work study award is not a guarantee of a job or earnings totaling the work study award.
-Students may only earn up to the amount of the work study award.
-The Federal Work Study award amount varies from year to year.
+Students must work to earn a work-study award.
+A work-study award is not a guarantee of a job or earnings totaling the award.
+Students may only earn up to the amount of the work-study award.
+The Federal Work-Study award amount varies from year to year.

-A work study award may be made for fall and/or spring term(s).
-Summer awards for work will be based solely on if there is FWS or 9140 funding.
-IWS is dependent on whether or not the department has funding.
+A work-study award may be made for the fall and/or spring term(s).
+Summer work awards will be based solely on whether there is FWS or 9140 funding.
+Independent Work-Study is dependent on whether or not the department has funding.

 The number of hours of work per week varies from job to job; however, the maximum hours students may work is 25 hours per week during fall and spring terms and 30 hours per week during the summer term.

 The hourly pay rate varies depending on the skill level.
-The time sheet must be signed by the department supervisor and submitted to the Financial Aid Office by a RCBC employee.
+The time sheet must be signed by the department supervisor and submitted to the Financial Aid Office by an RCBC employee.

 Student employees are paid on the 15th and the last day of the month based on the number of hours reported on their time sheets.